Celebrity Gossip Accounts Are Beating Tabloids At Their Own Game

 "Alexa play 'heard it all before' by Sunshine Anderson."

-This comment by Khloe Kardashian, plus a similar sarcastic remark from sister Kim, appeared in the comments of a post by The Shade Room that documented Bendjima’s response to media fervor about the breakup.
-These comments were then spotted by Comments By Celebs, who posted a screenshot on their own account, blasting the news that Bendjima did the Kardashians dirty to their over 766 thousand followers.
+This comment by Khloe Kardashian, plus a similar sarcastic remark from sister Kim, appeared in the comments of a post by The Shade Room that documented Bendjima’s response to media fervour about the breakup.
+These comments were then spotted by Comments By Celebs, who posted a screenshot on their own account, blasting the news that Bendjima did the Kardashians dirty to their over 766,000 followers.

-The Kourtney and Younes Split isn’t the only headline that’s broken thanks to the work of celebrity Instagram vigilanties.
-A similar process led to the discovery of Kylie Jenner’s decision to not share pictures of her daughter Stormi, and of flirty (but apparently hacked) comments between Cara Delevingne and Ashley Benson.
-While spotting a celebrity IRL used to be de rigueur for pop culture publications who have the resources and connections for a scoop, a recent flux of Instagram accounts and Facebook groups have decided to take matters into their own handheld devices.
+The Kourtney and Younes Split isn’t the only headline that’s broken thanks to the work of celebrity Instagram vigilantes.
+A similar process led to the discovery of Kylie Jenner’s decision not to share pictures of her daughter Stormi, and of flirty (but apparently hacked) comments between Cara Delevingne and Ashley Benson.
+While spotting a celebrity IRL used to be de rigueur for pop culture publications which have the resources and connections for a scoop, a recent flux of Instagram accounts and Facebook groups have decided to take matters into their own handheld devices.

 Advertisement